-- 5) ICOLD has welcomed new member countries in the last years, mostly coming from developing economies.
-The 104th member of ICOLD is Laos, which joined the Commission in 2020, together with Kyrgyzstan and Mongolia.
 ICOLD is deploying everything to help those countries to access to the best dam technology available, so they can use it to trigger sustainable development in their country.
-ICOLD has in particular developed a Capacity Building program, which produced several training sessions for engineers coming from these countries. - 6) ICOLD is supporting the SDGs but is especially concerned with SDG 6 and 7.
+ICOLD has in particular developed a Capacity Building program, which produced several training sessions for engineers coming from these countries.

+6) ICOLD is supporting the SDGs but is especially concerned with SDG 6 and 7.
 The Reservoirs created by dams are delivering Water and Power to satisfy those two goals.